2D 애니메이션 특징 소개¶

-Each track has a settings panel at the end, where you can set the update rate, the track interpolation, and the loop mode.
+Each track has a settings panel at the end, where you can set the update mode, the track interpolation, and the loop mode.

-The update rate of a track tells Godot when to update the property values.
+The update mode of a track tells Godot when to update the property values.
 This can be:

 - Continuous: Update the property on each frame